Marblehead Lawn Grubs Control Services

 Marblehead Board of Health Guidelines for Safe Pesticide Application & Public Health Protection

-The Marblehead Board of Health enforces strict safety protocols for grub control.
-Public notification is required 24-48 hours before commercial applications.
-Setbacks of 100-150 feet from wells and water bodies, and enhanced precautions near schools and parks, are standard.
-Re-entry intervals (12-24 hours) must be observed.
+The Marblehead Board of Health enforces strict guidelines to protect public health during grub control operations.
+Public notification—24-48 hours in advance—is required for commercial applications.
+Setbacks of 100-150 feet from wells and water bodies, and from sensitive sites like schools and parks, must be observed.
+Re-entry intervals (12-24 hours) are based on product labels.
 Special restrictions apply in certified organic areas.
-Applicators must use appropriate PPE, calibrate equipment, and prevent drift (wind under 10 mph).
-Emergency procedures, including poison control contact (1-800-222-1222), are in place.
-Post-application monitoring ensures effectiveness and non-target safety.
+Safety protocols include use of personal protective equipment (PPE), equipment calibration, spill prevention, and drift control (wind speeds below 10 mph).
+Emergency procedures and post-application monitoring for effectiveness and non-target impacts are also required.

 Marblehead Board of Health